asharbutt/Research/docs/Stochastic Calculus/Martingales.md

 $$E[X_t|F_s] = X_s$$

-where $$s\leqt$$.
+where $$s\leq$$.
 This means that the expected value of some adapted stochastic process in the future is equal to what its current value is given all the information currently available.

 A **super martingale** is one where the future expected value is less than or equal to its current value: